-A thorough dental exam will be performed with every physical exam.
-Our doctors will make oral care recommendations based on your pet’s age, health status, and exam findings.
 Most animals need annual professional cleaning and assessment after three years of age.
-Frequent assessments help find problems sooner before they can progress and cause more disease.
-A big part of the oral health assessment is digital dental radiography (X-rays).
-This allows our doctors to fully evaluate each tooth above and below the gum line.
+A big part of the oral health assessment is digital dental radiography (X-rays) which allows our doctors to fully evaluate each tooth above and below the gum line.

 If you have concerns about your pet’s oral health or would like more information schedule your pet’s dental exam with our office today!

 If you’d like to schedule your pet for a dental exam or cleaning, you can book online or give us a call at (214) 826-4800.